 Chemicals are a last resort for an IPM program.
 If they must be used, it only requires the minimum amount of pesticides and only the least-toxic ones.

 While the prevention of infestations is the main benefit of IPM, there are many other useful benefits:

 - Its cost-efficiency and healthiness compared to traditional pest control methods.

 - Its environmental consciousness compared to conventional pest control methods.

 - The reduction of air and water pollution.

 - Increasing crop production while simultaneously reducing crop damage.

-If you want to prevent pests from infesting your home, contact a Tulsa pest control company near you.
+If you want to prevent pests from infesting your home, contact us today.